jpsca/jinjax/docs/content/guide/css_and_js.md

 <Header title="Adding CSS and JS">
 Your components might need custom styles or custom JavaScript for many reasons.
 </Header>
 Instead of using global stylesheet or script files, writing assets for each individual component has several advantages:

 - **Portability**: You can copy a component from one project to another, knowing it will keep working as expected.
 - **Performance**: Only load the CSS and JS that you need on each page.
-Also, the browser will already have cached the assets of the components for other pages that use them.
+Additionally, the browser will have already cached the assets of the components for other pages that use them.
 - **Simple testing**: You can test the JS of a component independently from others.

 ## Auto-loading assets

-JinjaX searches for `.css` and `.js` files with the same name as your component in the same folder and automatically adds them to the list of assets that will be included in the page.
+JinjaX searches for `.css` and `.js` files with the same name as your component in the same folder and automatically adds them to the list of assets included on the page.
 For example, if your component is `components/common/Form.jinja`, both `components/common/Form.css` and `components/common/Form.js` will be added to the list, but only if those files exist.

 ## Manually declaring assets

-In addition to auto-loading assets, the CSS and/or the JS of a component can be declared in the metadata header with `{#css ... #}` and `{#js ... #}`.
+In addition to auto-loading assets, the CSS and/or JS of a component can be declared in the metadata header with `{#css ... #}` and `{#js ... #}`.

 ```html
 {#css lorem.css, ipsum.css #}